rajeshelurii/TypeScript_Interview_Preparation/README.md

 ```

 #### Abstract Classes
 Abstract classes cannot be instantiated and must be extended by other classes.
+Abstract methods can be used only inside abstract class. it makes subclasses to mandate the implementation of abstract method.
+By using abstraction you can achieve polimorphism.
 ```typescript
 abstract class Animal {
   abstract makeSound(): void;